uber/athenadriver/README.md

 addresses some SDK's limitation, improves and extends it.
 Moreover, it also includes advanced features like Athena workgroup and tagging creation, driver read-only mode and so on.

-The PDF version of AthenaSQL document is available at [ :scroll: ](resources/athenadriver.pdf)
+The PDF version of AthenaDriver document is available at [ :scroll: ](resources/athenadriver.pdf)

 ## Features